arevikosipyan/techquake/README.md

 # TechQuake
-### Analyzing the Behavior of Major Tech Stocks During Market Shocks (2018–2024)
+### Behavior of Major Tech Stocks During Market Shocks (2018–2024)

-This project examines how major technology companies responded to recent market stress events — including the **COVID-19 crash** and the **2022 inflation-driven selloff**.
-Using historical daily price data, the analysis compares:
+Are major tech stocks becoming more volatile as markets cycle through crises like COVID-19 and the 2022 inflation shock?
+Do high-growth names react differently to stress than established megacaps?

+This project uses market data from **Yahoo Finance** to quantify how large technology companies behave during periods of turbulence.
+Rather than guessing which stocks are “safe” or “risky,” the analysis measures:

+- **Cumulative performance** (long-term growth)
+- **Rolling volatility** (short-term instability)
+- **Drawdowns** (declines from previous peaks)

+The goal is to examine whether tech companies — from Apple to Spotify — experience market shocks in similar or fundamentally different ways.

+---

+## 1. Data and Universe

+All data comes from **Yahoo Finance** through the `yfinance` library.

+### Tech stocks analyzed

+The project focuses on five technology-related companies with different business models and risk profiles:

 - **AAPL** — Apple
 - **MSFT** — Microsoft